TangoSensory/WordChallengeBP/README.md

 -	Searches are prioritised starting with word-pairs with the most matching characters
 -	Searches are prioritised for Words that have not been used previously
 -	Searches are prioritised for changes that involve characters that aren't matched already
+-	Uses a recursive method (PopulateWordPairs) to populate a path/ladder between each supplied word-pair.
+As noted above, this path/ladder is not necessarily the shortest

 # Assumptions
 - The solution will run under Windows (the target architecture was not specified)
 -	The user is familiar with Visual Studio and Windows CLI
 -	Letter changes do not include character additions/subtractions
 - The start and end words don’t need to exist in the supplied dictionary
 -	Output files should not overwrite existing files
 -	Output format will be CSV
 - Filtered/Processed data is not persisted between invocations
 -	The contents of the Dictionary are assumed to be valid, so are not checked on loading
 -	Some sensible (or perhaps over-generous) limitations have been placed on the total number of word-path searches to attempt, and the maximum word-depth down any single path
 -	All word/character comparisons are case-insensitive

 # Out of Scope (Time/context related limitations)
 - Usually, a production Solution would be split into multiple projects for Model, Services, Presentation etc. but the required functionality and integrations for this task are very limited, so I don’t feel it would add much benefit
 -	Logging
 -	Xml comments
 -	Checking input or output file permissions